yinglin33/calendarocr/README.md

 2. Allow the application access to your Google Calendar when prompted, and then close the tab or window.
 3. A message should pop up, saying "Event created", followed by a link of the newly created event.

-## Inspiration For Calendarocr:

-**Storytime:**
-In my first year of college, I was determined to improve my time management with Google Calendar.
-However, I was extremely reluctant to type out all the events in Google Calendar.
-This project was born of that laziness.

 ## Additional Features We Are Working On
 - processing a folder of images
 - processing mutiple images